chance2021/devopsdaydayup/003-GitlabCICD/README.md

 Once you finish above step, you should be able to see an available running in the project's CICD Runners section (see below screenshoot).
 ![gitlab-runner](images/gitlab-runner.jpg)

+## 8. Copy necessary files into gitlab project repo.
-8. **Git clone** from your gitlab project repo to your local and copy necessary files from our devopsdaydayup lab repo (in the same folder as this README.md)
+**Git clone** from your gitlab project repo to your local and copy necessary files from our devopsdaydayup lab repo (in the same folder as this README.md)
 ```
 git clone <URL from your gitlab server repo>
 cd <your project name folder>